cocome-community-case-study/cocome-cloud-jee-web-shop/cocome-shop-project/README.md

    These projects depend on an existing installation of the basic CoCoME version to be available at least in the local maven repository.
-3. Once successfully imported, you need to open the cocome-shop-project/pom.xml file.
+3. Once successfully imported, you need to rename the cocome-shop-project/settings.xml.template file to settings.xml and open it.
   1. Check and change the following settings:
      - pickup.domain to cocome-pickup (  <pickup.domain>....</pickup.domain>  -->   <pickup.domain>cocome-pickup</pickup.domain> )
      - pickup.httpPort to 8580